canonical/spread-plus/README.md

 The `-list` option is useful to see what jobs would be selected by a given filter without actually running them.

+It is possible to define a limit on the number of tasks executed in a single run.
+This feature was added to prevent unintentional executions that trigger all possible combinations of backends, systems, and tasks — for example, when Spread is run without any parameters.
+The limit can be configured using the `tasks-limit` variable, which is defined at the project level in the spread.yaml file.

 <a name="manual"/>